sughoshdeshpande7/Restaurant-Revenue-Prediction/README.md

 The dataset was split into training and test sets, with the goal of predicting **Revenue** for unseen test data.

+The dataset is from the [Restaurant Revenue Prediction](https://www.kaggle.com/c/restaurant-revenue-prediction).

 ---

 ## 🛠️ Project Workflow